vsgurung/qgis-discovery-plugin/README.md

 The Discovery plugin adds search capability to QGIS.
 Its key features are:

-- Connects directly to PostgreSQL / PostGIS (no reliance on web services)
+- Connects directly to SQL Server table (no reliance on web services)
 - Auto-completion of results
 - Flexible expression-based support for scales
 - Can use multiple fields to display result context